 Toxicity

-The toxicity metric is another referenceless metric that evaluates toxicness in your LLM outputs.
+The toxicity metric is another referenceless metric that uses uses LLM-as-a-judge to evaluate toxicness in your LLM outputs.
 This is particularly useful for a fine-tuning use case.

 You can run evaluations DURING fine-tuning using deepeval